 Some of the more common actions that Trojans take are:

 - Creating backdoors: Trojans typically makes changes to your security system so that other malware or even a hacker can get in.
+This is usually the first step in creating a botnet.

 - Spying: some Trojans are essentially Spyware designed to wait until you access your online accounts or enter your credit card details, and then send your passwords and other data back to their master.